balenair/balenair/README.md

 1x [SparkFun Qwiic Multiport](https://www.adafruit.com/product/4861) or [here](https://www.sparkfun.com/products/18012)

 ## Assembly
 The device itself requires no soldering, however the LED pixel matrix does need to be soldered to the I2C backpack as described [here](https://learn.adafruit.com/adafruit-led-backpack/bi-color-8x8-matrix-assembly).
+All of the components that need to be wired together use I2C, so simply connect everything using the Qwiic multiport and the recommended cables.
+The two sensors can be daisy-chained, while the two LED backpacks only have headers, so they will need to use the cables with female header sockets on one end.